-Will you need to file for the most recent reporting year in Georgian (country)?
-If the following is true, then probably the answer is yes.
+Will you need to file for the most recent reporting year in Georgia (country)?
+If the following is true, then the answer is probably “yes”.
 Did you:

 - Or have employment income (foreign or Georgian) which was not taxed at source in Georgia?

-You are responsible for ensuring any income you had is declared and there are penalties for failing to do so.
-In this article, we outline the essential considerations to help you decide if you need to file, on what income, and by when the declaration must be submitted.
-As well as some other considerations.
+You are responsible for ensuring that any income is declared, and there are penalties for failing to do so.
+In this article, we outline the essential considerations to help you decide if you need to file, on what income you should file, and when the declaration must be submitted, as well as some other considerations.

 By When Must I File?

 Between January 1st and March 31st of the tax year following the reporting year.

 Already know you need to file?
 Get Your appointment time below – Click here.